Hello Bitches

-"Hello Bitches" is a song by South Korean rapper and singer-songwriter CL, a member of girl group 2NE1.
-It was released on November 21, 2015, through YG Entertainment as her second solo single.
-The track was written by CL, along with long-time 2NE1 collaborator Teddy Park, Danny Chung and Jean-Baptiste, with production handled by Park.
+"Hello Bitches" is a song by South Korean rapper and singer CL.
+It was released through YG Entertainment on November 21, 2015, as her second solo single.
+The track was written by CL, along with long-time producer Teddy Park, Danny Chung and Jean-Baptiste, with production handled by Park.
 A choreography music video was uploaded to YouTube in conjunction with the release of the single on November 21.